jedinym/sqc-text/main.typ

   report is returned.
 This method offers the simplest API and is useful when validating a single structure.

+An example script utilizing the Python API can be seen in @figure-sqclib-python.

 #figure(
   ```python
   from os import environ